About Robert H. McDonald

 Short Biography

-McDonald is a passionate advocate for libraries and their roles in an informed society.
-His research and expertise focuses on learning eco-systems, scaled online learning, lean and agile frameworks in public management, digital preservation, and large scale data infrastructure.
-He is active professionally with a number of national and international organizations including Educause, UPCEA and the Association of Research Libraries.
+His research and expertise in academic libraries, and within higher education more broadly, spans areas such as digital preservation and digital collections, learning eco-systems, scaled online learning, lean and agile frameworks in public management, and large-scale data infrastructure.
+He is active professionally in national and international organizations including Educause, UPCEA and the Association of Research Libraries.

 Photos